 Due to COVID-19 restrictions in place during much of the 2020 and 2021 Monitoring Years, remote meetings were held to discuss (1) the Hyalella toxicity exceedances that triggered the Management Plan, (2) cultural practices for managing sediment and erosion, and (3) pesticide application practices to avoid/limit the movement of pesticides from where they are applied.
 This included the Annual General Member Information Meeting (held on November 5, 2020) and a Grower Meeting (held on October 19, 2021).
 In addition, 67 members were contacted via email to discuss pyrethroid BMPs, 345 reporters were notified about the June 23, 2021, water column exceedance and 77 growers, commercial applicators, and PCAs were notified of specific BMPs of pyrethroid use as stated in the Hyalella sediment toxicity Management Plan.
-Additional information regarding these outreach events is provided in Appendix F (SVWQC Outreach Material) of the Coalition's 2021 AMR.
+Outreach and education activities conducted during the 2022 Monitoring Year included holding two online ((October and November 2021) and one in-person meeting (December 2021) that collectively reached 120 growers, as well as distributing information materials regarding pyrethroids and the use of BMPs during their application via email (987 emails sent) and U.S. Mail (575 newsletters sent).
+Additional information regarding these outreach events is provided in Appendix F (SVWQC Outreach Material) of the Coalition's 2022 AMR.